godotengine/godot-docs/classes/class_openxrinterface.rst

 - |void| **set_foveation_dynamic**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **get_foveation_dynamic**\ (\ )

-Enable dynamic foveation adjustment, the interface must be initialized before this is accessible.
-If enabled foveation will automatically adjusted between low and :ref:`foveation_level<class_OpenXRInterface_property_foveation_level>`.
+If ``true``, enables dynamic foveation adjustment.
+The interface must be initialized before this is accessible.
+If enabled, foveation will automatically be adjusted between low and :ref:`foveation_level<class_OpenXRInterface_property_foveation_level>`.

 \ **Note:** Only works on the Compatibility renderer.